ksyx/slides2PdfWithBreaks/README.md

-# PPT to PDF with Breaks
+# PowerPoint Slides to PDF with Breaks

 This is a simple project that turns PowerPoint Slides into PDF files with mouse-click-triggered animations turned into page separators.